geronimo-iia/python-module-template/readme.md

 - Documentation is always/often a painfull point.
 I had used a lot Sphinx, really like it, but mkdocs just do my things in a very simple way.
 So let's choose this way.
 - flakehell could be replaced by ruff.
 Less configuration, and quicker so...
+- add github action for check current change on build
+- automate github release, publish on pypi, site documentation on a tag.

 ## Features